Jakubzik/rremind/README.md

 ... or **specific dates** ...

-``2024 November 5 AT 10:00 DURATION 20 REM Buy myself a birthday present``
+``2025 May 17 AT 10:00 DURATION 20 REM Give Annika her birthday present``

 (Duration can be hours or minutes; values > 8 are interpreted as minutes; time is optional)